Lanterman–Petris–Short Act: 5350 hold (temporary LPS conservatorship)

 During a general / permanent LPS conservatorship, the conservatee is most likely held in long-term, locked psychiatric care.
 Although California state hospitals still exist and are in use, most LPS conservatees are placed at local (county level) psychiatric hospitals.
 Nothing in the LPS Act precludes a conservatee being under a LPS conservatorship and living in the community.
 No time frame is quantified in the LPS Act (as matters vary from conservatee to conservatee), but, in general, amongst the 58 county Public Guardian Offices, if a conservatee has been living in the community for an extended period of time, the legal justification to continue the LPS conservatorship diminishes and the conservatorship is likely to be dismissed.
 As such there is no common duration for a LPS conservatorship.
 It can indeed vary from a single LPS conservatorship lasting 30 years to multiple temporary LPS conservatorships being implemented over the course of a single year.

 Some family of mentally ill individuals believe that the LPS act favors the individual's civil rights too much when weighed against their self-evident need for treatment.
 It can be very difficult for their family member to be placed on a 5150 hold or on a LPS conservatorship.
 The LPS Act requires a "grave disability" to provide oneself with food, clothing, or shelter.
-Thus an individual may indeed be highly symptomatic, displaying paranoia, delusions, mania, etc., but if he or she can present a cogent plan to care for food, clothing, and shelter, he or she may very well be released from psychiatric care.
-Many have argued that revisions should be made to make it easier for individuals to be detained, lessening the restrictions required under the LPS Act.
+Some argued that revisions should be made to make it easier for individuals to be detained, lessening the restrictions required under the LPS Act.

 In 2018, SB 1045 was signed into California law, establishing a pilot program in San Francisco, Los Angeles, and San Diego counties, if the counties approve.
 It would allow for the creation of a conservatorship for a person who is unable to care for his or her own health and well-being due to serious mental illness and substance use disorder.
 SB 1045 provides the least restrictive and most clinically appropriate alternative needed for the protection of persons incapable of caring for their own health.